wsadev01/c2fa/README.md

 > ![note]
 > Every secret is stored as an individual file with it's name as identifier.
+> Also, all of this will be erased since i've did the readme then everything changed, i am fast-prototyped minded (sadly)

 ## 3. To-do
 ### 3.1 Security (Priority 1)